“In the Edwardses’ world, the meaning of life was found in intense loves, including earthly loves.”

 Then he says, “Ray, the meaning of life is found in intense loves, including earthly loves.”
 Not moderate loves.
 Not play-it-safe loves.
 Not this-won’t-cost-you-anything loves.
 Not let’s-dabble-in-the-shallows loves.
 But intense loves.
 Brightly burning loves.
 All-consuming loves.

-Hiding in our timid hearts is a desire to be loved mildly, nothing more.
+Hiding in our timid hearts is a desire to be loved mildly, and no more.
 That way, we retain control, we set the terms, we avoid risk.
-Our loving God, in his ferocious intensity, will have none of it.
-He defines the meaning of our lives, and we are saved from our mild loves and brought by degrees into intense loves, like his own.
+Our loving God, in his flaming intensity, will have none of it.
+He defines the meaning of our lives, and we are saved from our mild loves and lifted up by his grace into intense loves, like his own.